qd-seg/quickdraw/src/api/README.md

 An example Dockerfile and .dockerignore is provided in `/example_docker/`.

 ## Making Predictions:
-Currently the code is just for testing.
-Ideally it would be running a Flask server.
-But here is how to test it for now:
+Here is how to test the code outside of Flask:
 - Navigate to the [Google Cloud Console](https://console.cloud.google.com/compute/instances?project=radiology-b0759).
 If there are any instances there, either start them, or delete them
 - Upload a DICOM series into `dicom-images/`.
 Do not only upload one single layer.
 Upload an entire directory of DCM files, for example, `PANCREAS_XXXX/` (keeping all of its subfolders)
 - Go to `flask_helpers.py` and replace these variables as needed: